pootlepress/pootle-page-builder/README.txt

  * This is a major release please backup your site before installing

 == Changelog ==

+= 2.5.0 =
+* 2016-07-22
+ * New - Match column height for row.
+ * New - iPad app compatibility
+ * New - Live editor delete confirmation
+ * New - Post settings - Categories
+ * New - Post settings - Tags
+ * New - Post settings - Featured image
+ * New - New tinyMCE buttons - h1, h4, align left, align center and align right.
+ * New - Pootle Pagebuilder tour
+ * New - Templates come from external JSON file
+ * Fix - Row overlay color moving to different row on drag
+ * Fix - Yoast SEO no scores on WordPress editor pages

 = 2.0.0 =
 * 2016-05-06